DanielHe4rt/rogadx-talk/pages/3-1-devrel.md

 <v-clicks>

 * Card Name: Herald of Innovation
 * Description: The Herald of Innovation strikes swiftly to spread excitement about the product.
-With precision, they target the right audiences through talks, demos, and content creation, driving adoption and breaking down barriers to engagement.
+With precision, they target the right audiences through talks, demos, and content creation.
 * Skills
   * Captures the interest of developers through engaging presentations and demos.
   * Creates various forms of content to reach a broad audience simultaneously.